-Scholarships are available to Missouri Western State College students who qualify.
+Affiliated scholarships are available on a competitive basis to Missouri Western State College students who qualify.
 Applications for scholarships may be picked up in the Office of Financial Aid, and should be returned to that office by April 1.
-Copies of the applications will be distributed to all members of the Scholarship Committee for review.
+Copies of the applications will be distributed to all members of the MWSC Scholarship Committee for review.
 The Scholarship Committee will meet on or before April 15, and will notify all applicants of its decisions by May 1.
 Generally students applying for scholarships should have at least a 2.0 GPA and be a full-time student.
-Scholarships are broken down into two general categories, those having specific requirements and those with no specific requirements.